Contact Us Sitemap News & Updates

 Additional Information About Lakeshores

-For information on water body navigability, boating safety, and private buoys and other navigational aids, visit the Canadian Coast Guard website:
+For information on water body navigability, boating safety, and private buoys and other navigational aids, visit the Canadian Navigable Waters website:

 For information on deleterious substances, fish habitat, and harmful alternation, disruption or destruction (HADD) of fish habitat, visit the Fisheries and Oceans Canada website at: